Absences and Attendance

 The school is involved with interschool competition in many sports codes.
 Sports clubs support school teams and where possible encourage children to take part in Saturday competition.
 The school promotes a wide range of Kiwi Sports.
 Parent support is sought and appreciated to encourage full child involvement.
 School uniform is required when representing the school.

-This is available at Paper Plus, in the shopping centre, at competitive prices.
+This is available at Paper Plus, in the Highbury Shopping Centre, at competitive prices.
 All exercise books should be filled before a new purchase is made.
 No money should be given to children in the junior area unless parents receive a written request from the teacher.

 Supervision of Grounds